It’s time to get tracking.

 Step 3: Set Up eCommerce Tracking.

-If your site is eCommerce, you’ll need custom tracking to gather data for all of your eCommerce site events.
+If your site is eCommerce, you’ll need custom tracking to collect data for all of your eCommerce site events.
 Fortunately, when you use our GTM container, this step becomes much simpler for your development team.

-In essence, all they’ll need to do is code our GA4 dataLayer into your website.
+In essence, all they’ll need to do is code the GA4 dataLayer into your website.
 This dataLayer communicates to Google Tag Manager what eCommerce-related events are happening on the site.
 (This includes actions like purchases, add-to-carts, refunds, etc.)

 Adding the dataLayer code should be fairly straightforward for most eCommerce platforms.
 Our development partners typically report 5–10 hours of work needed to complete it.